Skip to main content

 The amount of this deduction may not exceed the amount established by Commission Regulation (EU) 1407/2013, of December 18, 2013, relating to the application of articles 107 and 108 of the Treaty on the Functioning of the European Union to de minimis aid.

 The deduction provided for in this section is excluded from the limit referred to in the last paragraph of section 1 of article 39 of this Law.
 This deduction will not be taken into account for the purpose of the calculation of the aforementioned limit.
-To apply the deduction, it will be necessary to meet certain requirements.
+In order to apply the deduction, certain requirements must be met.

-3. For investments in productions of live performing arts and musical shows (art.
+3. For investments in live productions of performing arts and music (art.
 36.3 LIS)

 The costs incurred for producing and exhibiting live shows in the performing arts and music will be subject to a 20% reduction.